flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

         ![EFB-CLB-Detent](../../assets/flypad/throttle-calibration/EFB-CLB-Detent.png "EFB-CLB-Detent"){loading=lazy}

         In this example we have set the dead zone to 0.25 on either side of the actual setting.
 For FLX and TO GA you can use 0.10 or 0.15.

+    !!! warning "Do not overlap any deadband ranges between detents!"

     - Click on "SAVE AND APPLY" **(8)** and test everything